alx-Michael-Girma/alx-system_engineering-devops/0x00-shell_basics/README.md

-Bthe first script is a script that prints the current working directory the second script is a script that prints the files found in the directory the third script is a script to change the directory to the home directory of the current user the fourth script is a script to list all visible directories in a long format the fifth script is a script to list all files including the hidden ones in long format
+BBthe first script is a script that prints the current working directory the second script is a script that prints the files found in the directory the third script is a script to change the directory to the home directory of the current user the fourth script is a script to list all visible directories in a long format the fifth script is a script to list all files including the hidden ones in long format the sixth script is a script that displays files just like the one before but instead of the username it displays the user ID